BIGJRA/BIGJRA.github.io/rejuv.md

 Delta Stream stand out above lame Air Lock, they made a couple changes.
-For one, it neutralizes all Ice, Electric, and Rock moves used against flying types, greatly improving its defensive capabilities as now Mega-Rayquaza only must field two 2x weaknesses instead of three plus a 4x weakness.
+For one, it neutralizes all Ice, Electric, and Rock moves used against flying types, greatly improving its defensive capabilities as now Mega-Rayquaza only must field three 2x weaknesses instead of three plus a 4x weakness, and gains a resistance.
 Second, to fit the lore, Delta Stream cannot be overwritten by any other weather.
 It was so strong the Smogon tier literally called “Uber” could not contain the power levels of this creature, leading to the creation of the “Anything Goes” tier.
 So, Mega-Rayquaza is busted, and its ability is a big part of why.

 Thankfully Delta Stream does come with a few drawbacks though.
 The four (4) lines named Golduck, Drampa, Altaria, and Lickilicky can block it